 Our Bucket List of Things to Do Before Having a Baby:

-Ever since I left my 9-5 job, we have not set daily alarms unless we have appointments.
-We allow the sun to slowly wake us up as it shines through our bedroom window, and I can’t tell you how wonderful it is to not wake up to an alarm.
+Ever since I left my 9-5 job, I rarely set an alarm unless I have an early morning workout or appointment.
+My boyfriend and I allow the sun to slowly wake us up as it shines through our bedroom window, and I can’t tell you how wonderful it is to not wake up to an alarm.
 Getting up between 7:00am – 7:30am every day is a routine our bodies have become accustomed to.
-On the weekends, we close the blackout shade and still wake up around 8:00am.
+On the weekends, we sleep in just a little more.
 It’s my goal to just listen to my body.
 If I need extra sleep, I allow it.
 I never feel guilty for sleeping in because it’s one thing that will completely change when we have a little one.

 Adulting can get hard.
 Work, routines, fitness, and everything in between can make us totally drained by the end of the day.
 However, when we have a little babe to take care of one day, we will totally miss the irresponsible late nights.
-I cherish our fun nights where we sip on too much wine, binge-watch Netflix, or stay out late with friends.
+I cherish our fun nights where we sip on too much wine, linger over a romantic dinner until late in the evening or stay out with friends until the sun comes up.
 Being able to sleep in on the weekends makes the late nights that much more fun.